The Simpsons season 9: Reception

 The ninth season is considered by some fans and critics to be the end of the Golden Age of The Simpsons.
 Alasdair Wilkins of The A.V.
 Club said: "From here on out, we're in The Simpsons' decline phase, though there's plenty of room to disagree just how stark the drop-off actually was."
+Chris Turner wrote in his book Planet Simpson that "one of the things that emerged was that [the staff] began to rely on gags, not characters, wherever that switch got flipped, whether it's the ninth or tenth season."
 On Rotten Tomatoes, the ninth season of The Simpsons has a 67% approval rating based on 6 critical reviews.

 The second episode of the ninth season, "The Principal and the Pauper" is often regarded as one of the most controversial episodes of the entire series.
-Many fans and critics reacted negatively to the revelation that Principal Skinner, a recurring character since the first episode who had undergone much character development, was an impostor.
+Many fans and critics reacted negatively to the revelation that Principal Skinner, a recurring character since the first episode who had undergone much character development, was an impostor, with some describing it as a jump the shark moment for the series.
 The episode has been criticized by series creator Matt Groening, and by Skinner's voice actor Harry Shearer.
-In his 2004 book Planet Simpson, Chris Turner describes the episode as the "broadcast that marked [the] abrupt plunge" from The Simpsons' "Golden Age", which he says began in the middle of the show's third season.
-He calls the episode "[one of] the weakest episodes in Simpsons history", and adds, "A blatant, continuity-scrambling plot twist of this sort might've been forgivable if the result had been as funny or sharply satirical as the classics of the Golden Age, but alas it's emphatically not."
-Turner notes that the episode "still sports a couple of virtuoso gags", but says that such moments are limited.
+In his 2004 book Planet Simpson, Chris Turner describes the episode as the "broadcast that marked [the] abrupt plunge" from The Simpsons' "Golden Age", while Ian Jones of The Guardian called it the moment the "show became stupid": "Come again?
+A major character in a long-running series gets unmasked as a fraud?
+It was cheap, idle storytelling."
+In a February 2006 article in The Star-Ledger, Alan Sepinwall and Matt Zoller Seitz cite the episode when asserting that the quality of The Simpsons "gets much spottier" in season nine.
+On the 25th anniversary of the episode airing, Fatherly looked back negatively at the episode, describing the plot twist as the moment the show stopped being perfect, and the ending as mean-spirited.